hx57/ICON-SDK-Tutorial/Python/INSTALL/packages/wsl.md

     `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
 - **[[Show Video](https://gfycat.com/CircularFearlessHylaeosaurus "Show Video")]** Open the **Windows Store**, and chose your favorite Linux distribution - I prefer **Debian**.
 Once installed, chose any username / password you want.

-Once it is done, you can follow the Linux installation instructions.
+Once it is done, you should be able to use your WSL installation as a Linux installation.